-This powder has a great rating and for good reason: it is super easy to use and highly efficient.
-Since the product is made of all natural baking soda (sodium bicarbonate), it is completely safe for cats and humans.
+This cat litter tray powder has a great rating and for good reason: it is super easy to use and highly efficient.
+Since the product is made of all-natural baking soda (sodium bicarbonate), it is completely safe for cats and humans.

 Sometimes when you scoop out used litter, those clumps remain in the corners that will start to pick up a strong urine smell.
-This powder is sprinkled on the bottom of the box before you add litter on top, and what it does is sit there and neutralize all the foul smells coming from those clumps.
+This powder can be sprinkled on the bottom of the litter box before adding your litter on top, and what it does is sit there and neutralize all the foul smells coming from those clumps.

-After testing this powder, I was quite impressed with how well it works.
-It basically allowed us to use our litter twice as long before having to replace it, thus saving us a lot of money in the process.
+After testing Arm & Hammer’s litter powder, I was quite impressed with how well it works.
+It basically allows you to use your litter up to twice as long before having to replace it, which can save you quite a bit of money in the long run.
+Highly recommended.

 2. Nature’s Miracle Just for Cats Litter Box Odor Destroyer Powder